 Authors: Bertrand Dufrasne, Roger Eriksson, Lisa Martinez, Wenzel Kalabza s

 Not a new version - included warning for self signed X509 certificates - see section 5.2

 This IBM® Redbooks® publication describes the concepts, architecture, and implementation of the IBM XIV® Storage System.

-This book is intended for IT professionals who want an understanding of the XIV Storage System.
-It also targets readers who need detailed advice on how to configure and use the system.
+This book is for IT professionals who want an understanding of the XIV Storage System.
+It is also for readers who need detailed advice on how to configure and use the system.

 Table of contents

 Chapter 1.
 IBM XIV Gen3 Storage System overview